“How are we doing today, Barbara? What can we do for you?”

 “You’re how old?
-No, you’re not!
+No you’re not!
 I would never have guessed!”

 “You are so brave!
 I could never do what you’re doing at your age.”

-The American Association of Retired Persons, now officially known simply as AARP, is the largest promoter of commercial anti-ageism.
+The American Association of Retired Persons, now known simply as AARP, is the largest promoter of commercial anti-ageism.
 Reading their magazine and other materials, you could easily come away impatient to join in order to reap all the wonder benefits of entering the world of the over-fifty generation.
-They are also the most powerful lobby for older Americans, and to their credit, are an important Congressional watchdog in Washington, although it remains to be seen how effective they will be in this new anti-everyone administration, especially when a large number of their membership voted for the President.
+They are also the most powerful lobby for older Americans, and to their credit, are an important Congressional watchdog in Washington.
+Of course, it remains to be seen how effective they’ll be in this anti-everyone administration, especially when a large number of their membership voted for the President.

-When I’ve talked with friends about this, one of the things everyone agreed on is that service people are the worst, and by that, we mean the most patronizing and least likely to treat older people with respect.
+When I’ve talked with friends about this, one of the things everyone agreed on is that service workers are the most patronizing and least likely to treat older people with respect.
 One friend said she hates it when she goes to the doctor’s office and everyone addresses her by her first name, as if she were a child.
 She’s eighty-three years old!
 Why doesn’t she say something?
 “Eh, what’s the point?
 They all do it and it’s not worth getting on their bad side.”

-Ageism can be subtle and takes on many, seemingly innocuous, expressions of concern.
+Ageism can be subtle and takes on many seemingly innocuous expressions of concern.
 It goes from the personal to the political to the institutional.

-On a one-to-one level, it starts with long-held stereotypes and assumptions about older persons: we’re less healthy, we’re less physically able, we’re less mentally sharp and more forgetful, we need more care and supervision, and the list goes on.
-One or more of these may indeed be true of different individuals, depending on their age and other conditions, but they should never be assumed to be true without direct knowledge.
+On a one-to-one level, ageism starts with long-held stereotypes and assumptions about older persons: we’re less healthy, less physically able, less mentally sharp and more forgetful, and we need more care and supervision.
+The list goes on.
+One or more of these may indeed be true of different individuals depending on their age and other conditions, but they should never be assumed to be true without direct knowledge.